differential-network-analysis/dnaici/dnaici/README.md

 ## STEP S. Estimate tuning parameters

+In this section, we provide two functions for estimating the optimal parameters, super resolution and valid community size, respectively.
 If you want to explore the full input data including 23 chromosomes, the computing will be quite time consuming, be careful and patient :)

-    0: comparison between different resolution,
-    1: comparison between different super resolution with resolution equal to 50kb,
-    2: comparison between different super resolution with resolution equal to 100kb,
-    3: comparison between different super resolution with resolution equal to 500kb.
+The first function is to explore the parameter super resolution in HOMER.

 ```python
 dna.estimate_resolution(chromosome, cal_type, cohort1, cohort2, fig_dpi = 300)
 ```
 > **Parameters:**
 >
 > ***chromosome***: The chromosome you want to investigate, i.e. `['chr1', 'chr2', ...]`.
 If you want to check all the chromosome, please use `'whole_genome'`.
-ATTENTION: whole genome estimation is recommended but time consuming.
+Whole genome estimation is recommended but time consuming.
 >
 > ***cal_type***: he type of calculation, where
             `0`: comparison between different resolution,